wso2/docs-apk/en/docs/get-started/quick-start-guide-with-cp.md

     | apkConfiguration | `EmployeeService.apk-conf` file       | :material-check: |
     | definitionFile   | `EmployeeServiceDefinition.json` file | :material-check: |

-2. Set the access token in the Authorization header as a bearer token.
-This is the access token received by following the steps under the <a href="../quick-start-guide#generate-an-access-token-to-invoke-apis" target="_blank">Generate an access token to invoke APIs section</a> above.

-3. You can generate the Kubernetes custom resources as a zip file from the config-deployer service using the following command.
+2. You can generate the Kubernetes custom resources as a zip file from the config-deployer service using the following command.

     === "Sample Request"
         ```